Bawang Merah Bawang Putih: First version

-In a village, there lived a widow with her daughter, Bawang Merah (Red Onion or Shallots) and step-daughter Bawang Putih (White Garlic).
+In a village, there lived a widow with her daughter, Bawang Merah (Red Shallot) and step-daughter Bawang Putih (White Garlic).

 Bawang Merah and Bawang Putih had opposite personalities.
-Bawang Putih was diligent, kind, honest and humble.
-Meanwhile, Bawang Merah was very lazy, glamorous, proud and envious.
-Further, Bawang Merah was spoiled by the mother, while Bawang Putih did all the work in the house.
+Bawang Putih was humble, diligent, honest and kind.
+Bawang Merah, contrarily, was vain, lazy, glamorous, and envious.
+Further, Bawang Merah, was spoiled by the mother, while Bawang Putih did all the work in the house.
 Bawang Merah and the widow just spent time making themselves up because when they needed something, they could just ask Bawang Putih.
 Bawang Putih never complained about her adversity and served her stepmother and sister happily.

 One morning, Bawang Putih was washing clothes in the river.
 Unbeknownst to her, a garment of her mother washed away in the river.
 Fearing punishment from her stepmother, Bawang Putih walked along the river looking for the cloth.
-She inquired about the cloth on her way but failed to find it.
+She inquired about the cloth on her way, but failed to find it.
 Eventually, Bawang Putih reached a cave following the river and met an old lady.
 Bawang Putih asked the woman about the whereabouts of the cloth.
 The old woman agreed to give the garment back to Bawang Putih if Bawang Putih assisted her in her chores.
 Bawang Putih readily accepted and pleased the old woman with her hard work.

-The old woman not only presented Bawang Putih the cloth but offered a choice between two pumpkins as a gift.
+The old woman not only presented Bawang Putih with the cloth but also offered a choice between two pumpkins as a gift.
 Bawang Putih chose the smaller pumpkin as she was not greedy.

 Returning home in the late afternoon, Bawang Putih faced the wrath of the widow and Bawang Merah.
 Bawang Putih narrated her ordeal to the duo.
 Her stepmother was still furious because she was already late and had only brought one small pumpkin.
 In anger, the widow smashed the pumpkin, which, to everyone's surprise, revealed gold jewelry and diamond ornaments.
 The greedy duo yelled at Bawang Putih for not bringing the bigger pumpkin and conspired to gain the pumpkin.

 Bawang Merah followed the steps told by Bawang Putih.
 Bawang Merah willingly let her mother's cloth drift away, walked along the river, asked people and eventually came to the cave where the old woman lived.
 However, Bawang Merah refused the old woman's request to work for her and even arrogantly ordered the old woman to give her the larger pumpkin, which was complied.

 Bawang Merah happily brought the pumpkin home.
 The widow and Bawang Merah smashed the pumpkin; however, to their dismay, various terrifying, venomous snakes emerged.
 The widow and Bawang Merah finally realized their folly and asked Bawang Putih to forgive them.